rasteiner/settingsarea/README.md

             placeholder: "Enter your API key"
     ```

-2. Add the the Settings drawer to the menu in your Kirby config
+2. Add the Settings drawer to the menu in your Kirby config
     ```php
     <?php
     return [